AvitalAviv/Hearst-Patterns/README.md

 In order to run the exercise, attached a small corpus.

-At **part 1**, need to put as first argument the path of this corpus, and the first argument is a path to output from the analyser.
+At **part 1**, put the path of this corpus as first argument, and the second argument is the path to output of the analyser.

-At **part 2**, the only argument is the hypernym as described.
+At **part 2**, the only argument neede is the hypernym as described.